barchart/north-america-retail-fuel-price/docs/content/quick_start.md

 * Use Case - What are you looking to do with the information?
 * Data Access - Is your application public or only available to subscribers?
 Can users download the data?
 * Historical Data - Do you require historical information or only current prices?
-* Access Type - Do you want to see data for a zip code or for a collection of bids that you specify?
+* Access Type - Do you want to see data for a zip code or for a collection of prices that you specify?

 Once we have an understanding of what you're looking to do our team will be able to get you started.